drivera123/LDRS500/assignment-6.md

+## Assignment 6: 3 questions Women in Leadership

 Due end of week 8

 One of your course readings for this unit is a compilation of data from BC women leaders and 2 from India.
 The goal is to reach a larger sample size of women from around the globe.
 If you are a woman in leadership you can answer the three questions yourself.
 If you are not a woman in leadership, you will need to interview someone who is.